TULiberalArts/Global-Studies/pages/speaker-series.md

 - Rohit Chopra, Santa Clara University
 - Damien Stankiewicz, Temple University (Anthropology), Organizer

 The last decade has seen a broad swell of far-right and populist political movements.
 Though they vary in form and content, some sparked by political leaders, others sprouting at grassroots, they tend to share a rejection of liberal values, pluralism, and democratic institutions.
-This event examines recent developments in India, France, and Brazil, taking special interest in how social media have intersected with the growth of far-right movements.
+This event examines recent developments in India, France, and Brazil, taking special interest in how social media have intersected with the growth of far-right movements.<br>
 _Special Event: Undergraduate Research Prize in Anthropology_<br>
 - [Webinar Registration Link](https://bit.ly/3pYsA5T)